Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 - September 2023, WHOOP Coach powered by OpenAI,

-- Whoop Strap 5.0: September 2024 ?? (this is speculation based on past trends and likely timeframes, NOT based on intel or rumours)
+- Whoop Strap 5.0: due September 2024 – speculation based on past trends and likely timeframes, NOT based on intel or rumours.
+OVERDUE

 On the features side of Whoop’s improvements, Strap 4.0 has benefitted from an impressive and continual stream of additions over the last two years.

-The rest of this article is in 3 parts: key general arguments for Whoop 5 in 2024; historical changes from v3 to v4 for context; and 20ish new features, indicating the likelihood of each.
+The rest of this article is in 3 parts: key general arguments for Whoop 5 in 2024, historical changes from v3 to v4 for context, and 20ish new features, indicating the likelihood of each.
 Skip ahead to that last section if you need to.
-There’s no clickbait here, I want you to come back!
+There’s no clickbait here, and I want you to come back!

 Key Arguments